woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

    .. note:: For more information on the various options, please see the `PostgreSQL documentation on pg_hba.conf <http://www.postgresql.org/docs/devel/static/auth-pg-hba-conf.html>`_.

 #.
-To allow connections using pgAdmin, find the line that describes local loopback connections over IPv6:
+To allow connections using :command:`pgAdmin`, find the line that describes local loopback connections over IPv6:

    .. code-block:: console